 K. Street Names.
 Except for extensions of existing streets, no street name shall be used which will duplicate or be confused with the name of an existing street in the city or county.
-Street names and numbers shall conform to the established pattern in the affected city urban area, and shall be subject to the approval of the Planning Commission.
+Street names and numbers shall conform to the established pattern in the affected city urban area, and shall be subject to the approval of the Planning Commission and/or Board of Commissioners.